-Her role at KWW is to provide practical human resource counseling services to employers.
+Her role at KWW is exclusively dedicated to provide practical human resource counseling services to employers.
 She helps employers to develop and maintain positive, proactive workplaces.
 Her practice includes conducting workplace investigations; offering professional development counseling and coaching sessions for managers, supervisors, and employees; and delivering training on topics such as harassment prevention, leave of absence management, employee selection, and much more.

 Investigating complex allegations of discrimination, harassment, and retaliation for a Fortune 500 company;

 Providing individual coaching and counseling for a newly-promoted manager of a small manufacturing company who failed to address ongoing concerns of unprofessional behavior by his subordinates; and

 Training of nearly 400 HR professionals, managers, and supervisors of an organization employing over 250,000 people on the topics of identifying and addressing professionalism and harassment prevention.

 Meg has over 17 years of private practice exclusively representing employers, and she also has in-house HR and employment law experience.
 She served as Associate Dean for External Programs for The University of Akron School of Law from 2005 until 2013.
 She continues to serve as an adjunct faculty member for Akron Law, teaching a course she developed in 2006 entitled The Human Resources Lawyer.
 In May 2016 and again in May 2019, she received the Outstanding Adjunct Law Faculty Award.